 COVID-19 AND SCHOOL OPENINGS?

 Under normal (pre-pandemic) circumstances, face-to-face learning in a school or home is far superior educationally to virtual (online, with zoom, etc.) learning.
-But when there is a pandemic virus, as is the case today with covid-19, with no effective treatment available nor a vaccine that we can be very confident is safe and effective, then face-to-face learning (i.e., opening up the schools)--even with the masks and physical distancing regulations coming from the CDC--is not a safe and practical option.
+But when a) there is a pandemic virus, as is the case today with covid-19, and b) there is no reliably effective treatment available nor a vaccine that we can be very confident prevents infection and hence contagiousness (even if the approved vaccines have indeed been shown to greatly reduce the probability of an infected person experiencing Covid-19 disease symptoms), and c) there are not truly adequate testing and surveillance procedures in most schools (especially in the ones serving poor communities) that can reliably ensure that nobody in the school is infected (possibly without symptoms), then face-to-face learning (i.e., opening up the schools)--even with the masks and physical distancing regulations coming from the CDC--is not a safe and practical option.

 An advisory board of experts produced an article titled, "Can children spread the new coronavirus?
 Here's what research says."
 The article says that there are too few studies presently to know for sure how much or little children can infect others with the covid-19 virus.
 However, this very important information is included in the article: